 The floaters or flashes usually get better within 3 months, but you should have another dilated eye test 3 months after your diagnosis to make sure there isn't any new damage to your retina.

-If you still have floaters after a few months, your doctor may give you the option to have surgery to take out the vitreous gel and clear the floaters.
+If you still have severe floaters after a few months, your doctor may give you the option to use a laser to reduce the floater or have surgery to take out the vitreous gel and clear the floaters.

 If you have a retina tear, laser surgery or cryopexy, which freezes the tear, can repair it.